Looking for things to in the Peak District in the rain? Or more specifically Peak District indoor activities? Then read on…

 However, a sunny day is never guaranteed whatever season it may be; in fact you may experience four seasons in one day!
 The weather can be unpredictable and it’s best to pack layers for your days out to be prepared.

 Whilst we live by the phrase, ‘there’s no such thing as bad weather, only bad clothing’, and like to be out and about on a family walk or cycle whatever the weather, there are some days when you just want to shelter from the rain.
-So, what to do in the peak district when it rains?
+So, what to do in the Peak District in the rains?

-Here are our top things to do in the Peak District when it rains.
-Also handy if you’re looking for things to do in Derbyshire on a rainy day as the county overlaps much of the National Park!
+Here are our top things to do on a Peak District rainy day.
+This guide is also handy if you’re looking for things to do in Derbyshire on a rainy day as the county overlaps much of the National Park.

 1. Visit the underground caves

-One of the most obvious things to do in the Peak District when it rains are the underground caves, as it really doesn’t matter what the weather is doing when you’re underground!
+One of the most obvious rainy day Peak District activities is to head underground to one of the many show caverns and caves in the regions, as it really doesn’t matter what the weather is doing when you’re underground!

 The caverns and caves of the Peak District, with their amazing rock formations, rare stones and amazing atmospheres are fascinating to explore and a must do Peak District activity.
 Do wrap up warm though and wear footwear with a good tread, as it does get rather chilly underground, even in the height of summer.

-There are a lot of caverns open to the public in the Peak District, and you could easily spend a whole week exploring them.
+There are a lot of caverns open to the public in the Peak District, and you could easily fill an entire long weekend exploring them.

 1. Heights of Abraham: Ride the cable car up to the hill top and then venture underground to either the The Masson Cavern and Rutland Cavern.

 The big exhibition hall showcasing an array of trams across the past centuries is all undercover at Crich Tramway Museum.
-There is also a small soft play area here, and during the school holidays there are often craft activities held indoors.
+There is also a small soft play area here (currently closed due to COVID), and during the school holidays there are often craft activities held indoors.

 But the best bit about visiting Crich Tramway Museum is getting to ride the trams as many times as you like, up and down the tram line!
 On a rainy day, the trams on the tracks will all have a roof (open air ones come out on sunny days), so you don’t need to worry about getting wet.